seanhess/cards2/README.md

 # QUESTIONS
 * how can I get my socket service to work without passing the $scope? seems lame to use $rootScope, or is it not that bad?
 * better way to pass variables back to your function, without them needing to magically know it?

+jquery nearest plugin: will find the nearest element matching a selector